dipanshuchaubey/ecom-price-crawler/README.md

 # CRAWL ECOM WEBSITES

-## This crawler nolonger works for Amazon / Flipkart because most of the eco websites have blocked crawler or even curl requests
+## This crawler no longer works for Amazon / Flipkart because most of the ecom websites have blocked crawler or even curl requests